NitinReddyKamsani/CRM/README.md

 or different page layouts for the records in the same object.

 -> If you want to map the record types to the page layout we use page layout assignment.

+# Validation rules

+-> validation rules in salesforce verify that the details entered by the user meet certainc criteria before the record is inserted or updated.